$SO(5)$ Landau Models and Nested Nambu Matrix Geometry

 \section{Summary}

 In this work, we performed a comprehensive study of the $SO(5)$ Landau models and their matrix geometries.
-With $SO(5)$ monopole harmonics in a full form, we completely derived the matrix coordinates of four-sphere in an arbitrary Landau level.
+With $SO(5)$ monopole harmonics in a full form, we completely derived the matrix coordinates of four-sphere in any Landau level.
 In the lowest Landau level, the matrix geometry is given by the generalized $SO(5)$ gamma matrices realizing the quantum Nambu geometry.
-We showed that the matrix geometry obtained by the Landau level projection actually interpolates the matrix geometries of the quantum limit and the classical limit.
+We showed that the matrix geometry obtained by the Landau level projection actually interpolates the matrix geometries between the quantum limit and the classical limit.
 In higher Landau level, the matrix geometry exhibits a nested fuzzy structure.
 The $N$th $SO(5)$ Landau level accommodates $N+1$ inner $SO(4)$ Landau levels each of which realizes quasi-fuzzy four-sphere geometry.
 As a whole, there are $N+1$ quasi-fuzzy four-spheres constituting a $N+1$ concentric nested structure with $SO(5)$ symmetry.
-The nested matrix geometry denotes a pure quantum geometry having no counterpart in classical geometry.
-We introduced a $SO(4)$ Pauli-Schr\"odinger model with meron gauge field background that realizes the inner $SO(4)$ part of the $SO(5)$ Landau model.
-We established a singular gauge transformation between the $SO(4)$ Pauli-Schr\"odinger model and the $SO(4)$ Landau model, and demonstrated the internal fuzzy geometry is identical to the $SO(4)$ Landau model matrix geometry.
-Explicit relations among other low dimensional Landau models with fuzzy geometries were summarized too.
-We also analyzed the relativistic $SO(5)$ Landau models and clarified relation to the matrix geometry of the Berezin-Toeplitz quantization.
-Finally, we investigated even higher dimensional Landau model and discussed the associated quantum Nambu geometry in an arbitrary dimension.
+Interestingly, the nested fuzzy structure realizes a pure quantum geometry having no counterpart in classical geometry.
+We introduced an $SO(4)$ Pauli-Schr\"odinger model with meron gauge field background that realizes the inner $SO(4)$ part of the $SO(5)$ Landau model.
+We established a singular gauge transformation between the $SO(4)$ Pauli-Schr\"odinger model and the $SO(4)$ Landau model and identified the internal fuzzy geometry of the $SO(5)$ Landau model with the $SO(4)$ Landau model matrix geometry.
+Explicit relations among other low dimensional Landau models with fuzzy geometries were also exploited.
+We analyzed the relativistic $SO(5)$ Landau models and clarified relationship to the matrix geometry of the Berezin-Toeplitz quantization.
+Finally, we investigated even higher dimensional Landau model and demonstrated a realization of the associated quantum Nambu geometry in an arbitrary dimension.